Language

 • Indy Pass

-Let’s kick things off with Jay Peak – arguably one of the most snow-sure resorts in the Northeast!
+Let’s kick things off with Jay Peak – arguably one of the most snow-sure ski resorts in the Northeast!
 In fact, did you know it’s called the ‘Jay Cloud’ because of how much of the white stuff it gets – a whopping 29 feet (9 meters) annually?
 Well, it is in the state’s iconic Northeast Kingdom (NEK), just south of the Canadian border.
 And with mega snow comes mega fun terrain!
 We’re talking glee-filled glades, winding groomers, and thigh-burning steeps across 385 acres of terrain and 81 trails.

 Okay, Jay Peak is very much focused on riding.
 And as a result, there isn’t much of your traditional beer-loaded après-ski.
 There are tons of après activities for families and big adults, though.
 These include a climbing gym, ice skating, and The Pump House, a massive indoor heated water park with hot tubs, multiple slides, and a FlowRider.
 Pair all that with Jay Peak’s laid-back culture, and you’ve easily got one of the East Coast’s best ski resorts – if not the world’s!